trevbhatt/instacart_recommendation_engine/README.md

 A sample recommendation engine using to SQL and Python to generate recommendations based on items bought at the same time and/or similar items.

-Built as a proof of concept for different recommendation engine typesat
+Built as a proof of concept for different recommendation engine types.

 ## Usage
 Import the recommendation.py file to run individual commands or run script.py for a sample of a few different items.